-Unless disclosure is a normal requirement of a user's position and has been so authorized, no user shall disclose:
+Unless disclosure is a normal requirement of a user's position and has been so authorized, no user will disclose:

 - Confidential information that is protected by the Family Educational Rights and Privacy Act (FERPA); - 2.
-Personnel records; or - Other materials commonly recognized or considered as sensitive or confidential.
+Personnel records; or - 3.
+Other materials commonly recognized or considered as sensitive or confidential.

-All users with access to confidential data shall safeguard the accuracy, integrity, and confidentiality of that data by taking precautions and performing office procedures necessary to ensure that no unauthorized disclosure of confidential data occurs.
-Such precautions and procedures include, but are not limited to, securing storage of data backups, protecting sensitive data with access codes, and only storing sensitive materials on the College District's network, including College District-approved or College District-contracted external sites such as publisher websites for a course being offered by the College District.
+All users with access to confidential data will safeguard the accuracy, integrity, and confidentiality of that data by taking precautions and performing office procedures necessary to ensure that no unauthorized disclosure of confidential data occurs.
+Such precautions and procedures include, but are not limited to, avoiding the use of portable storage devices (i.e., thumb drives), protecting sensitive data with access codes, and only storing sensitive materials on the College District's network, including College District-approved or College District-contracted external sites such as publisher websites for a course being offered by the College District.
+If portable storage devices that contain confidential information must be used, the device must be encrypted.
+A justification must also be provided to the Chief Information Security Officer.